 E. Develop the Marketing Convergence Objectives and Strategies Guided by the facilitator the team develops the marketing convergence objectives and strategies.
 Each team member should reference the ideas they developed individually from their preplanning worksheet.
 Definitions - Objectives, Strategies, Tactics The three familiar words - objectives, strategies, tactics - used in most marketing plans are often misunderstood and confused.
 For this planning, they are defined here.
 Marketing objectives are specific and measurable targets that provide a clear direction for marketing activities and serve as benchmarks for evaluating success.
-Objectives must be SMART5, - designed to advance revenue gains from customer conquest and retention.
+Objectives must be SMART^{3,} - designed to generate revenue from customer conquest and retention.